Sidhuharp97/stat-programs-website/content/workshops/introduction-to-R/_index.md

 ### Requirements

 -   Computer, functional speakers, and a stable internet connection
--   Optional but likely needed: a camera and microphone for communicating through Zoom
+-   ~~Optional~~ Required: a camera and microphone for communicating through Zoom

 ### When